popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 **Abstract:**

-Simulation is one of the key tools in population genetics, and is useful for both methods development and empirical research, including providing training data and null models for hypothesis testing.
+Simulation is one of the key tools in population genetics.
+It is useful for both methods development and empirical research, including providing training data and null models for hypothesis testing.
-As more and more information about many species becomes available and more detailed models estimated, the need for more and more detailed simulations of a wide range of species becomes more acute.
-Population genetic data is being generated faster than ever before, and there are currently efforts underway to sequence all vertebrate species (Vertabrate Genomes Project) and 10,000 plant species (10KP), among many others, that will facilitate an avalanche of population genetic data in non-model organisms as well.
+As more and more information about many species genomes becomes available and more detailed population genetic models estimated, the need for more detailed simulations of a wide range of scenarios becomes more acute.
+Population genetic data is being generated faster than ever before with efforts like the Earth Biogenome and its affiliated project networks.
+These efforts will generate an avalanche of population genetic data in model and non-model organisms.
-The recently developed stdpopsim tool makes it easy to simulate complex models using up to date information for a number of well characterised and model organisms such as humans, chimpanzees, and *Arabadopsis*, but provides little help in enabling simulations for less well characterised organisms.
+The recently developed stdpopsim tool makes it easy to simulate complex population genetic models using up to date information for a number of well characterised model organisms such as humans, chimpanzees, and *Arabidopsis*, but provides little help in enabling simulations for less well characterised organisms.
 Many users wish to simulate their study organism, but do not know what information is required in order to do this and where this information might be found.
-In this paper we discuss the elements of a population genetic simulation model, and the input data required in order to make them a realistic characterisation of a particular species.
+In this paper we discuss the elements of a population genetic simulation model, including the required input data to make them a realistic characterisation of a particular species.
 We also discuss common pitfalls and major considerations in choosing this input data.
 Further, we discuss how such information can be integrated into the